thimens/DataMapper/README.md

 For deeper levels of nested objects, just continue to use periods (.) in column alias of your query.
 `"MainProperty.Level1Property.Level2Property.Level3Property...(and so on)"`
 For example:
-`@"select s.Name as ""Order.Store.Name"" from Order o inner join Store s on o.StoreId = s.Id where o.OrderNumber = @OrderNumber"`
+`@"select s.Name as {noClient.Order.Store.Name.ToSQL} from Order o inner join Store s on o.StoreId = s.Id where o.OrderNumber = @OrderNumber"`
 Or:
-`@"select c.AddrZip as ""Order.Client.Address.Zip"" from Order o inner join Client c on o.ClientId = c.Id where o.OrderNumber = @OrderNumber"`
+`@"select c.AddrZip as {no.Order.Client.Address.Zip.ToSQL} from Order o inner join Client c on o.ClientId = c.Id where o.OrderNumber = @OrderNumber"`

 ### Nested Lists
 Pretty much like nested objects.
 With nested lists, you have the option to inform the property(ies) that will be used as key to add to the list (like a single or composite primary key in a database table).